Julio Borges: Education

 Borges studied law at the Andrés Bello Catholic University, graduating in 1992, and got a master's degree in philosophy at Boston College (1994) and public policy at the University of Oxford (1996).
 He is married, and has four children.

 Arrest warrant

-In 2020, the Supreme Court of Justice ordered his arrest for allegedly participating in the 2018 Caracas Attack against Nicolás Maduro.
-On July 13, 2020, the Attorney General's Office of the Republic issued an arrest warrant for the alleged crimes of treason, usurpation of functions and association to commit crimes, and on January 16, 2023, the attorney general of Venezuela, Tarek William Saab, announces that the Public Ministry has requested a third arrest warrant against Borges, this time for his participation in the coup attempt of April 30, 2019.
+In 2020, the Supreme Tribunal of Justice of Venezuela ordered his arrest for allegedly participating in the 2018 Caracas drone attack against Nicolás Maduro.
+On 13 July 2020, the Attorney General's Office issued an arrest warrant for the alleged crimes of treason, usurpation of functions and association to commit crimes.
+On 16 January 2023, the attorney general appointed by the Constituent Assembly, Tarek William Saab, announced that the Public Ministry has requested a third arrest warrant against Borges, charged for participating in the 2019 uprising attempt of 30 April.